 Color, Typography, and Imagery That Connect

-The design elements you choose are the building blocks of your brand’s story.
+The design elements you choose are the building blocks of your brand's story.
 Consistency here is what builds trust and makes you look professional.
-As you are putting your booth’s visual story together, keep some effective signage strategies for attracting attention in mind to guide people through your space.
+As you put your booth's visual story together, think intentionally about how each element guides visitors through your space.

 - Color Psychology: Colors set a mood.
 Stick with your brand's main color palette for a cohesive feel, but do not be afraid to throw in a bold accent color.
 Use it strategically to pull the eye toward your demo station or that shiny new product you are launching.

-- Readable Typography: We have seen too many booths try to get clever with fancy, unreadable fonts.
-Clarity is king.
+- Readable Typography: Clarity is king.
 Go for clean, legible typefaces, especially for headlines that need to be read from a distance.
+Fancy, unreadable fonts look interesting for about two seconds and then actively hurt you.

 - Authentic Imagery: Ditch the generic stock photos.
-Please.
-Use high-quality shots of real people, your team, your customers, actually using your products.
+Use high-quality shots of real people — your team, your customers — actually using your products.
 Show the positive results your clients get.
 It makes your brand feel human and trustworthy.

 Your graphics are not just wallpaper.
 They should actively guide a visitor's eye and their understanding of what you offer.
 Every image, color, and word has to work together to tell a story about why you are worth their time.